LogicMachineEMBS/Zigbee-Modbus-Relay/README.md

 ## Device usage

 Short press on reset button resets device.
-Long press on reset button till the led starts flashing perfoms the full Zigbee network reset.
+Long press on reset button (about 4 seconds) till the led starts flashing perfoms the full Zigbee network reset.
 Modbus id, baudrate and parity are set in Zigbee parameter settings, so it needed to connect to zigbee network, then change the parameters of Modbus.

 ## Project built